Pylons/pyramid/docs/quick_tutorial/debugtoolbar.rst

 using ``pyramid.includes``.
 We use this to load the configuration for the debugtoolbar.

-You'll now see an attractive button in the right of your browser, which you may click to provide introspective access to debugging information in a new browser tab.
+You'll now see an attractive button on the right side of your browser, which you may click to provide introspective access to debugging information in a new browser tab.
 Even better, if your web application generates an error, you will see a nice traceback on the screen.
 When you want to disable